Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Rebuild_NCNs.md

     In this case, the rebuild should be split into multiple requests, with each request specifying no more than five workers.

-- No single rebuild request should include all of the worker nodes that have DVS running on them.
-For High Availability, DVS requires at least two workers running DVS and CPS at all times.

-- When rebuilding worker nodes which are running DVS, it is not recommended to simultaneously reboot compute nodes.
-This is to avoid restarting DVS clients and servers at the same time.

 ##### Example

 (`ncn-m001#`) An example of a single request to rebuild multiple worker nodes simultaneously: